kart699/lookup-virustotal/README.md

   https://github.com/dnif/lookup-virustotal

+The following process has to be repeated on all components

 #### Getting started with VirusTotal API and DNIF

 1. #####    Login to your Data Store, Correlator, and A10 containers.